Glank/BinaryDeltaCompression/README.md

     //then retrieve it from the current data at a later date old = backup.revert(current);

-The kirstein.compress.Backup object is serializable, so it can be easily converted to and from binary as such:
+The glank.app.compress.Backup object is serializable, so it can be easily converted to and from binary as such:

     ByteArrayOutputStream baos = new ByteArrayOutputStream();
     ObjectOutputStream oos = new ObjectOutputStream(baos);